 - Dumped trash

 - Stashed tools (like shovels and probes) or clothing (like knee pads and gloves)

 - Check out What Does a Crime Against History Look Like?

 If You Witness A Crime

 The information provided above will remain confidential and will go directly to a

 U.S. Bureau of Indian Affairs Special Agent.

-SAVE HISTORY offers a $1,000 reward for information leading to a conviction.
+SAVE HISTORY offers up to a $10,000 reward for information about an archaeological resource crime.